Ultra-critical Floquet Non-Fermi Liquid: Analytical analysis of S function for different types of bath

-Consequently, we observe that the third-order derivative $S^{[3]}(\omega)$ is the lowest order derivative containing a Dirac delta function at finite bath temperature.
-According to Eq.~\eqref{fpn-e} and following the reasoning used to explain the discontinuity in $R(\varepsilon)$ through Eqs.~\eqref{S-R-definition} to \eqref{S-R-discontinuity}, the Dirac delta function in $S^{[3]}$ leads to discontinuities at $l \Omega$ in $f^{[3]} (\epsilon)$ of the system's occupation function at finite bath temperature.
+during which we used the identity $y(x) \delta(x) = y(0) \delta(x)$.
+Consequently, we observe that the second-order derivative $S^{[2]}(\omega)$ is the lowest order derivative containing a Dirac delta function at finite bath temperature.
+According to Eq.~\eqref{fpn-e} and following the reasoning used to explain the discontinuity in $R(\varepsilon)$ through Eqs.~\eqref{S-R-definition} to \eqref{S-R-discontinuity}, the Dirac delta function in $S^{[2]}$ leads to discontinuities at $l \Omega$ in $f^{[2]} (\epsilon)$ of the system's occupation function at finite bath temperature.

 As a concrete example, following Eq.~\eqref{S-Fn-1D2D} in the Appendix~\ref{Floquet-Boltzmann-in-1Dand2D}, for parabolic bands in 1D and 2D, we have